catern/dotfiles/README.md

 These are my dotfiles.
 They are full of dot and files.

-I use this on all my machines; laptop, desktop, servers, shell accounts, everywhere.
+I use these dotfiles on all my machines; laptop, desktop, servers, shell accounts, everywhere.

-So I avoid putting hardware-specific or system-specific configuration into this repo;
-I don't necessarily have root everywhere I use it.
+So I avoid putting hardware-specific or system-specific configuration into this repo, as I don't necessarily have root everywhere I use it.

 ## .config
 I endeavour to move as many files into .config as I can, to comply with the [XDG Base Directory Specification](http://www.freedesktop.org/software/systemd/man/file-hierarchy.html#Home%20Directory).